Delivery from 80p. Free on all orders over £10.

 How long does it take for Crispus F1 brussel sprout seeds to germinate?
 Crispus F1 Brussels Sprouts take around 7 to 12 days to germinate.
 You should sow your sprout seeds into module trays and wait 3 weeks after germination to transplant into your garden or greenhouse.

 What vegetables to grow with Crispus F1?
-Brussels sprouts are a favourite among pests, the best way to combat this is planting plenty of aromatic plants close by.
-These can include basil, mint and garlic.
-Marigolds are a particular favourite to repel insects as they release substance that repels against nematodes.
+Brussels sprouts are a favorite among pests, the best way to combat this is by planting plenty of aromatic plants close by.
+These can include basil, mint, and garlic.
+Marigolds are a particular favorite to repel insects as they release a substance that repels against nematodes.

 How often should you water Brussels sprouts?
-Crispus F1 need around inch of water each week unless the weather is slightly warmer then your plant will need more.
-Keeping an eye on the weather and your plants is the best way to keep a routine and maintain your sprouts.
+Every three days.
+Crispus F1 needs around an inch of water each week unless the weather is slightly warmer then your plant will need more regular watering - early morning is best in warmer weather.

 Crispus F1 Details